October E-Newsletter

 Fall 2019 (PDF – 780 KB)Highlights: Why Cougars Count Madrona Esperanza Hills Puente Hills Preserve Grows We Lost a Friend (Judy Hathaway Francis) Park Hours Change 104 Year Fire Study Released

 The cougars in the Santa Ana and Santa Monica Mountains face dire consequences if these “islands” of habitat are not connected.
 The cougars are genetically isolated, which causes inbreeding, and that means the mountain lions face local extinction.
-Corridors connecting … Read More
+Corridors connecting other habitats and new females are needed to keep the populations genetically diverse.
+Read the Orange County Register article.

 Our actions have consequences for the wildlife.
 Please don’t use rat poison … it makes its way up the food chain to the top predator.